josmas/config_files/readme.md

 I am in the middle of moving all config files to this repo to be used with GNU stow.

-For now only nvim is available, which means that the dot_config-nvim repo mentioned above is not being used anymore.
+For now only nvim, zellij and alacritty are available.
+This also means that the dot_config-nvim repo mentioned above is not being used anymore.

 ## How to use stow